 - XREF supports an unlimited number of libraries in PDS, PDS/E, CA-Librarian and CA-Panvalet library formats.

-- The XREF batch print utility is provided, enabling you to produce the database information in hard-copy format.
+- The XREF batch print utility is provided, enabling you to generate selected database information in hard-copy format.

-- XREF provides the ability to use parallel databases.
-Up to 39 XREF databases can be defined, permitting separation of the data by company, division, department, application, etc.
+- XREF provides the ability to define parallel databases.
+Up to 39 XREF databases can be populated, permitting separation of the data by development environment, company, division, department, application, etc.

 XREF recognizes and cross-references library members of the following languages: